Credit counseling must take place before you file for bankruptcy;

 Once you have completed the required counseling, you must get a certificate as proof.
 This certificate must be filed with your bankruptcy petition.

-A Debtor education course must take place after you file but before your debts are discharged.
+An additional debtor education course must take place after you file but before your debts are discharged.

 A debtor education course should include information on developing a budget, managing money, using credit wisely.
 Like pre-filing counseling, debtor education may be provided in person, on the phone, or online.
 The debtor education session might last longer than the pre-filing counseling – about two hours.